 My 2½-year-old daughter seems to talk less than her sister did at this age.
 I know that kids develop language skills at different times, but I'm still concerned.
 What's "normal" for her age?

-As you mention, all children (yes, even siblings!) develop and refine their language skills at different times throughout their development, so the range of what's "normal" is broad.
-However, some guidelines can help parents decide if their child might be at the latter end of the spectrum.
+As you mention, all children (yes, even siblings!) develop and refine their language skills at different times throughout their development.
+So the range of what's "normal" is broad.
+However, some guidelines can help parents decide if their child might have a language delay.

 A typical 2-year-old should: